“Pitch a Boogie Woogie”

 One of the soundtrack musicians said it sounded like a White man trying to talk jive.

-That some of the Blacks in blackface come from a traveling show called Winstead’s Mighty Minstrel only compounds its issues and offenses.
+That some of the Blacks in blackface come from a traveling show called Winstead’s Mighty Minstrels only compounds its issues and offenses.
 One leading film and culture critic said she wouldn’t speak about it.
 More than one scholar has denied that it depicts the real Irvin C. Miller’s Brown Skin Models.
 But its documentary nature supersedes its political incorrectness and its clumsy production values.
 There’s not another historical artifact like it; the many ways its local, regional, and national cultural narratives are negotiated between Blacks and Whites will likely never be known.
 My ongoing documenting of the facets of these narratives began nearly 40 years ago; it’s primarily constructed from interviews with participants and the surveying of three important Black audience newspapers, the Indianapolis Freeman, the Chicago Defender, and the Pittsburgh Courier.
-In its several parts, it profoundly lacks scholarly documenting mainly because the narratives I heard from the dozens of participants in this amazing entertainment world, just prior to television and at the raw beginning of Hollywood’s integration, were outside the historical contexts I could find in contemporary scholarship, especially about how long traditions such as Blacks performing in blackface persisted, and how those last shows held on to a history captured in this clumsy little film, in the form of their acts, of popular entertainment prior to the making of the first recordings–even as the ones still performing were being ignored, soon to be forgotten, and then “disappeared” by academics–their very existence denied.
+In its several parts, it profoundly lacks much scholarly documenting mainly because the narratives I heard from the dozens of participants in this amazing entertainment world, just prior to television and at the raw beginning of Hollywood’s integration, were outside the historical contexts I could find in contemporary research, especially about how long traditions such as Blacks performing in blackface persisted, and how those last shows held on to a history captured in this clumsy little film, in the form of their acts, of popular entertainment prior to the making of the first recordings–even as the ones still performing were being ignored, soon to be forgotten, and then “disappeared” by academics–their very existence denied.

 Lobby card from UNC documentary “Boogie in Black and White.”
 ECU Special Collections has a much better reproduction.